hareesH-A-K/hareesH-A-K.github.io/index.md

 Prior to this, I graduated with a BS-MS dual degree majoring in physics in July 2022, from the Indian Institute of Science Education and Research(IISER)-Kolkata.
 My Master's project was on Simulating the Unruh effect with quantum walks, supervised by Dr CM Chandrashekar at the Indian Institute of Science(IISc)-Bengaluru.
 My [CV](/myresume.pdf) has more details on my previous experiences.

-In the Projects section, I will add some of the computational simulations and projects that I have done in the past.
-It is still under construction, so you will find placeholder/tutorial sections right now :)
+In the Projects section, I will add some of the computer simulations and projects which I have done in the past.
+It is still under construction, so you will find placeholder/tutorial sections over there for the time being :)